cube-drone/rt0/players-guide/src/player/introduction.md

 * remove the other provided joker, and all "rules of draw & stud poker" style inserts.

 #### From the other deck of cards
-* take the Queens, cross out the Qs, and write "P" nearby, to make Pages in each suit.
+* Take the Queens, cross out the Qs, and write "P" nearby, to make Pages in each suit.
+(You may also consider drawing moustaches on them.)
 * on 20 of the remaining cards, preferring cards with lots of _space_, cross out the suit and rank ("2 diamonds")
 * Write in:
-* 1 / The Magician
+* I / The Magician
-* 2 / The High Priestess
+* II / The High Priestess
-* 3 / The Empress
+* III / The Empress
-* 4 / The Emperor
+* IV / The Emperor
-* 5 / The Hierophant
+* V / The Hierophant
-* 6 / The Lovers
+* VI / The Lovers
-* 7 / The Chariot
+* VII / The Chariot
-* 8 / Strength
+* VIII / Strength
-* 9 / The Hermit
+* IX / The Hermit
-* 10 / Wheel of Fortune
+* X / Wheel of Fortune
-* 11 / Justice
+* XI / Justice
-* 12 / The Hanged Man
+* XII / The Hanged Man
-* 13 / Death
+* XIII / Death
-* 14 / Temperance
+* XIV / Temperance
-* 15 / The Devil
+* XV / The Devil
-* 16 / The Tower
+* XVI / The Tower
-* 17 / The Star
+* XVII / The Star
-* 18 / The Moon
+* XVIII / The Moon
-* 19 / The Sun
+* XIX / The Sun
-* 20 / Judgement
+* XX / Judgement
-* 21 / The World
+* XXI / The World
 * Somewhere memorable, write: "Clubs -> Wands, Spades -> Swords, Hearts -> Cups, Diamonds -> Pentacles"
 * Add the Pages and the newly created Major Arcana to the first deck.
 Remove the remaining cards.
 * The final deck should have 78 cards in it.